Runroom/archetype-drupal/README.md

 ## Requirements

-To run this project, you need to have:
+In order to run this project, you will need:

 - [Git](https://git-scm.com/)
 - [Nvm](https://github.com/nvm-sh/nvm)